cdapio/cdap/docs/courses/source/modules/m11_flows_and_flowlets.rst

 	  .add(new RandomGenerator())
 	  .add(new RoundingFlowlet())
 	.connect()
-	  .fromStream("RandomGenerator").to("RoundingFlowlet")
+	  .from("RandomGenerator").to("RoundingFlowlet")

 ----

 Connecting Flowlets in a Flow 2/2
 =================================

-With two Flowlets of the same class, give them explicit names:
+With multiple Flowlets of the same class, give them explicit names:

 .. sourcecode:: java